akshay-joshi-25/U.S.-Flight-Delay-Analysis/README.md

 Chart 1: Number of Flights by Month with Time-of-Day Breakdown

 Note:
-- Morning Flight - any flight that departs between 06:00 and 11:59.
+- Morning Hrs - consists of all flights that depart anytime between **06:00 and 11:59.**
-- Afternoon Flight - any flight that departs between 12:00 and 17:59.
+- Afternoon Hrs - consists of all flights that depart anytime between **12:00 and 17:59.**
-- Evening Flight - any flight that departs between 18:00 and 23:59.
+- Evening Hrs - consists of all flights that depart anytime between **18:00 and 23:59.**
-- Midnight Flight - any flight that departs between 00:00 and 05:59.
+- Midnight Hrs - consists of all flights that depart anytime between **00:00 and 05:59.**

 Therefore each time-of-day covers ~6 hours.

 <img width="1373" height="560" alt="image" src="https://github.com/user-attachments/assets/f8364989-97c0-4d44-b555-f562e1d195dd" />